Convectioniproclozide569/BastionRoute/README.md

 ## Security Notice

 BastionRoute provides transport relaying only.
-Authentication, authorization, encryption, and access control remain the responsibility of the underlying WireGuard configuration and deployment.
+Authentication, authorization, encryption, and access control remain the responsibility of the underlying data initiator configuration and deployment.

 ## Experimental Status